Click on images

 The castle passed into the hands of the Sinclairs in about 1470 and between then and 1598 they had visits from both James V and James VI, later known to those to the south as James 1st.

-These views were taken from the seaward side in early August 2015.
+These views were taken from the seaward side of the castle.

 The first view is looking directly down on the castle with the recent flats in the background.